Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 They don't have that because they don't want to, because they shouldn't.

-That this is in any way revolutionary thinking, that this is supposed to shock people, tells us all much more about the state right now of enforcement in this country and the willingness to engage in shenanigans.
+That this is in any way revolutionary thinking, that this is supposed to shock people, tells us all much more about the state right now of enforcement in this country and the willingness to engage in shenanigans, play games with this than anything else.

-We have I shouldn't say all of us, many of us familiar with Kate Steinley's case in San Francisco.
+We have, I shouldn't say all of us, many of us familiar with Kate Steinley's case in San Francisco.

 She was killed by an illegal alien who shot off a gun.